10 Things To Consider Before Rhinoplasty

 Your decision to undergo a rhinoplasty can be an exciting time and welcomed change.
 However, before scheduling your surgery there are ten aspects you should consider about your rhinoplasty.

 - Take approximately ten days off from work.
-In our Connecticut practices, we have talked to many patients who expect to be up and back to work after three days of recovery.
+In our Houston practice, we have talked to many patients who expect to be up and back to work after three days of recovery.
 This is barely enough time for the body to register the full extent of surgery and you will likely feel worse on the third and fourth day than the first.
 By taking time to recover, you will avoid putting yourself through anything other than healing and give your body a chance to heal properly.

 - Bruising and swelling is normal in the first week.
 Undergoing a rhinoplasty has bruising and swelling similar to a broken nose.
 The area around your eyes will blacken after three to five days and swelling will continue for up to a week.
 Plan your surgery around any special events because it will take at least a few weeks for the swelling and bruising to resolve completely.